robwa10/react-calculator/src/documentation/REACT.md

 # React Containers and Components
-Documentation relating to all React Components and Containers including props and any component based handling of state.
+Documentation relating to all React Containers and Components including props and any component based handling of state.
 For documentation of Redux state please see [REDUCERS.md](REDUCERS.md).

 ## Containers

 ### button-container.js
-Used to hold multiple buttons, i.e. a numberpad.
+Used to hold multiple `<Button />`, i.e. a number pad.

 #### Properties